Modular operads, iterated distributive laws and a nerve theorem for circuit algebras: Graphical species, modular operads, and circuit algebras

 For $\E = \Set$, we will write $\CO \defeq \COE$ and $\CSM\defeq \CSME$.
 Let $\bigCA$ be the category, defined in \cite[Section~5.2]{RayCA1}, of circuit algebras (of all colours) enriched in $\Set$.
 The following proposition follows immediately from \cite[Proposition~5.4]{RayCA1} and by unpacking \cref{def. co}: \begin{prop} The inclusion $\Sigma \hookrightarrow \fiso$ induces a canonical equivalence of categories $\bigCA\simeq\CO$. \end{prop}

-\begin{rmk} Henceforth, unless explicitly stated otherwise, we will not consider enriched circuit algebras: circuit algebras and modular operads will be assumed to be objects of the categories $\COE$ and $\CSME$ (and $\nuCOE$, $\nuCSME$) so-defined, internally to a category $\E$ with sufficient limits. \end{rmk}
+\begin{rmk} Henceforth, unless explicitly stated otherwise, circuit algebras and modular operads will be assumed to be objects of the categories $\COE$ and $\CSME$ (and $\nuCOE$, $\nuCSME$) internal to a category $\E$ with sufficient limits, and we will not consider enriched circuit algebras. \end{rmk}

 By (\ref{eq. forget mult}), a (nonunital) circuit algebra $(S,\boxtimes, \zeta )$ admits a (nonunital) multiplication $\diamond_S$ induced by $\boxtimes$ and $\zeta$.
 It follows immediately from (\ref{eq. forget mult}) and axioms (C1)-(C3), that $(S, \diamond_S, \zeta)$ satisfy (M1)-(M4).
 Hence, circuit algebras in $\E$ canonically admit a modular operad structure.
 This will be used in Sections \ref{s. graphs}-\ref{sec. iterated}, to construct the composite monad for circuit algebras by modifying the modular operad monad of \cite{Ray20}.